Sma1lboy/WeChatJobInfoBot/README.md

 - `jobsPerMessage`: Maximum number of jobs to include in each message (default: 3)
 - `minsCheckInterval`: Time interval for checking new jobs, in minutes (default: 5 minutes)
 - `rooms`: List of WeChat group names to send job information to
+- `googleSheet`: Enable or disable the Google Sheets plugin (default: false)

 ## Usage Instructions